kent-map/kent/theatre/canterbury-theatre.md

 [Aphra Behn](/17c/17c-behn-biography/) (1640?-1689), (or Eaffrey Johnson), playwright and well-known author of Oroonoko, was born in Harbledown around 1640.
 During the 1660’s she wrote ‘The Forc’d Marriage’ for the Duke’s Company under Thomas Betterton, actor and manager.
 The Duke’s Company was one of two theatre companies (the other, King’s) chartered by Charles I and allowed to perform complete dramas.
 Over the years, Behn staged nineteen plays and most likely contributed to more.
 ‘The Amorous Prince’ was staged in 1671 and ‘The Young King’ in 1679, both tragicomedies of sex and power struggles, where Behn excelled.

+The Licensing Act of 1737, or ‘Gagging Act’ as it was popularly known, affected theatre in Britain considerably.
+Production of plays was restricted to two theatres in London – Covent Garden and Drury Lane.
+Scripts were censored by the Lord Chamberlain and his examiners, the Master of Revels, until 1843 when it was lifted.
+To avoid falling foul of this law, especially rural theatres would intersperse scenes with a variety of melodrama, burlesque, song and dance.
+After the gagging act was lifted, Music Hall became equally, if not more popular than theatre.
+Starting in the back rooms of pubs, it grew into a ‘working’ peoples entertainment.

 In April 1780, ‘The Oaks or The Beauties of Canterbury’, written by Canterbury pastry cook and mantua maker, [Elizabeth Burgess](/18c/18c-burgess-biography/) was performed at Canterbury’s Theatre, a rickety wooden building over the Buttermarket outside Christchurch Gate.
 It was printed at her own expense and survives in full.
 The Prologues were spoken by Mr Miell and the Epilogue by Mrs Dawes.
-The Buttermarket theatre was also used by [Sarah Baker](/18c/18c-baker-biography/)

-In 1789, [Sarah Baker](/18c/18c-baker-biography/) opened the first theatre in Canterbury.
+The Buttermarket theatre was also used by [Sarah Baker](/18c/18c-baker-biography/) who opened her own theatre in Canterbury in in 1789.

-‘New Theatre’ on Orange Street was also known as the ‘Prince of Orange Theatre’ and later, Theatre Royal (by 1851).

 Sarah Baker was able to entice new actors from London to join her company touring Kent, such as Edmund Kean, Thomas Dibdin, Charles Incledon and Joseph Grimaldi the famous clown.

+On Tuesday, May 6th, 1817, Joseph Grimaldi, whose services had been procured by Mr Dowton, played ‘Bob Acres’ in Richard Brinsley Sheridan’s five part comedy, “The Rivals” at Canterbury Theatre.
+Grimaldi came from a family of dancers and had performed as a child at Sadler’s Wells, London.
+Grimaldi sung one of his best loved songs; ‘Tipitywichet’, before playing ‘Scaramouch’ [sic][^ref1] in “DON JUAN or the Libertine Destroyed”.
+Scaramouche was a stock character from commedia dell’arte, an unreliable servant.
+Joseph Grimaldi is remembered as creator of the modern clown, many of his reminiscences are in his memoir, edited by [Charles Dickens](/dickens/dickens-biography).
+Thomas Dibdin, also employed in Mrs. Baker’s troupe, recommended Grimaldi for the clown in his successful 1806 pantomime, “Harlequin and Mother Goose”.

 Life long members of Sarah Baker’s company were Mr.John Sloman and Mr. Smollett; both wrote and performed songs in between acts.
 Mrs Baker’s daughter, also Sarah, had married Mr. William Dowton, an actor who’d joined Mrs Baker’s company in 1791.
 Dowton performed in Canterbury multiple times and ran her theatre empire after her death in 1816.